openpolitics/manifesto/manifesto/energy.md

 ## Decarbonisation

-We will aim to decarbonise the electricity supply by 2030, through a combination of renewable generation and new nuclear power (including alternative nuclear generation methods such as Thorium power).
+We will decarbonise the electricity supply by 2030, through a combination of renewable generation and new nuclear power (including alternative nuclear generation methods such as Thorium power).
 Fossil fuel plants will be allowed to operate only if capturing 100% of their carbon emissions using CCS technology.

 ## Resilience and Self-Sufficiency